-Spreading lazily along the tree-line banks of the river Lima, this is a beautiful town, with fine buildings and pretty cobbled squares.
+Spreading lazily along the tree-line banks of the river Lima, this is a beautiful town.
 Visit on a Monday morning and you may be fortunate enough to witness the local market, which is held on the sandy river beach every other week.

 for a fabulous view of all the best landmarks and an overview for orientation of the city.
 A chance to rest your feet after a hard morning of sightseeing!

 of one of the many fantastic stretches of dune-backed beaches that lie just a 20 minute drive away from the house.

 Hire surfboards and hit the waves!

 at the beach of Afife and spend a day in the water on this fantastic stretch of unspoilt coastline, a much sought after spot for keen surfers.

 Play Golf at the Axis Golf club in Ponte de Lima, an 18 hole course just a short drive from the house...